elsa-lab/training-noodles/docs_source/introduction/how_noodles_works.rst

 Deploy One Experiment
 ---------------------

 #.
-Noodles runs the user-defined commands on the satisfied server
+Noodles runs the user-defined commands on the first satisfied server
 #.
 Initialize the boolean ``success := true``
 #.
 If there are any errors and error checking is enabled
    (``check_any_errors``):